• Skip to main content

 Tell stories through your silhouettes.

 Beautiful silhouettes aren’t the only ones worth photographing.
-Some silhouettes are powerful because they tell stories.
+In fact, some silhouettes are powerful because they tell stories.
 This is especially true when you’re shooting silhouettes of people.
-Even if the silhouettes are also beautiful, the stories behind them are ultimately what keeps the viewer’s attention.
+Even if the silhouettes are beautiful, the stories behind them are ultimately what keeps the viewer’s attention.

 Thanawat Thiasiriphet – last jump